taskiq-python/taskiq/docs/guide/cli.md

 ### Graceful and force shutdowns

-If you send `SIGINT` or `SIGKILL` to the main process by pressing <kbd>Ctrl</kbd>+<kbd>C</kbd> or using the `kill` command, it will initiate the shutdown process.
+If you send `SIGINT` or `SIGTERM` to the main process by pressing <kbd>Ctrl</kbd>+<kbd>C</kbd> or using the `kill` command, it will initiate the shutdown process.
 By default, it will stop fetching new messages immediately after receiving the signal but will wait for the completion of all currently executing tasks.

-If you don't want to wait too long for tasks to complete each time you shut down the worker, you can either send termination signals three times to the main process to perform a hard kill or configure the `--wait-tasks-timeout` to set a hard time limit for shutting down.
+If you don't want to wait indefinitely for tasks to complete, configure `--wait-tasks-timeout` to set their graceful completion period.
+Once that period expires, the worker requests cancellation of asynchronous task callbacks that are still running and waits for their cleanup before continuing shutdown.
+Synchronous functions already running in a thread or process executor cannot be forcibly stopped by asyncio cancellation and may continue until the executor shuts down.
+This is not an absolute process deadline; repeat the termination signal until the configured hard-kill threshold is reached if the process must stop immediately.

 ::: tip Cool tip
 The number of signals before a hard kill can be configured with the `--hardkill-count` CLI argument.